Radium (RADS) Price Tops $0.43

-Radium (CURRENCY:RADS) traded up 0.1% against the U.S. dollar during the twenty-four hour period ending at 7:00 AM ET on December 27th.
-During the last seven days, Radium has traded 4.8% lower against the U.S. dollar.
-One Radium coin can now be purchased for $0.43 or 0.00005875 BTC on major exchanges including Bittrex, LiteBit.eu, Trade By Trade and Upbit.
-Radium has a market cap of $1.66 million and $305.00 worth of Radium was traded on exchanges in the last day.
+Radium (CURRENCY:RADS) traded up 0.2% against the US dollar during the 1-day period ending at 22:00 PM E.T. on December 27th.
+Over the last seven days, Radium has traded 8.5% lower against the US dollar.
+Radium has a market cap of $1.66 million and $486.00 worth of Radium was traded on exchanges in the last 24 hours.
+One Radium coin can now be bought for about $0.43 or 0.00005792 BTC on popular exchanges including Bittrex, Upbit, Trade By Trade and LiteBit.eu.

 - BitBay (BAY) traded flat against the dollar and now trades at $0.0029 or 0.00000042 BTC.